 Based on research, clinical expertise, focus groups with school staff and surveys of students impacted by concussion and their parents, HIPRC has created a resource packet to guide schools in managing RTL based on the latest evidence-based recommendations.
 The goal of the packet is a quick, appropriate response to student concussions that reduce the risk of long-term impact.

-For spring 2018, several Seattle schools are implementing the packets, and HIPRC is gathering usability feedback with the goal of refining the packets and making them more widely available.
+During spring 2018, several Seattle schools implemented the packets, and HIPRC gathered usability feedback with the goal of refining the packets and making them more widely available.

 U.S. Air Force photo by Senior Airman Marissa Tucker